Private sector financing

 - The significant risk of your shares being underpriced, in which case you do not get good market value for your offering

-- The high cost of an initial public offering (costs include meeting regulatory requirements, preparing the required prospectus, paying fees, and the work of various professionals that will assist you with your offering)
+- The high cost of an initial public offering (costs include meeting regulatory requirements, preparing the required prospectus, paying fees, and the work of various professionals who will assist you with your offering)

 - Businesses often are pressured to focus on short-term results to meet investors' desire for a return on their capital, rather than focusing on the long-term growth strategy